elgentos/magento2-media-cleaner/README.md

 # Magento 2 Media Cleaner (Go)

+## Work in progress - don't try this at home, you'll probably loose some data!

 A standalone Go application for analyzing and cleaning Magento 2 catalog media files.
 This is a high-performance refactor of [sivaschenko/magento2-clean-media](https://github.com/sivaschenko/magento2-clean-media) with parallel file scanning and optimized memory usage.

 ## Features